r-r-dandekar/geant4-exploration/installation.md

 Performed on Ubuntu 22.04.1 LTS (with GUI)

 I'm doing everything inside directory \~/CSAT/geant4-exploration.
-Will refer to this directory as /base/dir/ here.\n
+Will refer to this directory as /base/dir/ here.
 `cd /base/dir/`